 - Code 56: Except Class A and B buses

 Can I have multiple licenses?

-No, and if you try to, you risk being fined up to $1,000 and going to jail for no less than 10 days and no more than 90 days.
+No, and if you try to, you risk being fined up to $5,000 and going to jail.
 The Commercial Driver License Information System (CDLIS) prevents drivers from obtaining multiple and fraudulent licenses.